Best Ninja deals to expect for Amazon Prime Day 2025

 Amazon Prime Day 2025 is fast approaching, with big savings expected across a range of different brands, including one of our favourites for kitchen appliances, Ninja.

 You may have been looking to invest in one of its famous air fryers, or had your eye on its viral Ninja creami and slushi dessert tools during the heatwave.
-Ninja also sells everything from bakeware and blenders to pan sets and slow cookers.
+On top of that, the brand makes unexciting but exceptional blenders and slow cookers.
+It’s not just appliances, either; the brand also makes knives, bakeware, and pan sets.

-Prime Day can be an excellent time to bag a bargain on the brand.
-So, to save you sifting through the offers, we’ve rounded up all the best Ninja deals that you won’t want to miss out on, with some early offers already catching our eye.
+But if you’ve shopped for Ninja products before, you’ll know that they can be expensive.
+That’s why Prime Day can be an excellent time to bag a bargain.
+So, to save you sifting through the offers, we’ve rounded up all the best Ninja deals, with some early offers already catching our eye.
 We’ll be sure to keep this page updated as and when new deals are added to help you make the most of the four-day sale.

 When will Ninja Prime Day deals start in 2025?